Excess Inventory Management and the Role Testing Can Play

 The point still stands, however, that brands can better insulate themselves against these challenges – and fare better on store shelves – by conducting pre-market concept testing and product testing with consumers.

 Market conditions remain in flux after 2+ years of sustained disruption.
 But brands can still take advantage of concept testing and product testing.
 Both of these are proven and trusted paths to growth that can stand up to some uncertainties.

 The Risks of Failing to Conduct Concept or Product Testing Before Launch

 Understanding what your target audience is looking to buy – not just for the holiday season, but all the time – allows your brand to prevent some significant sales challenges.

 - Sales Losses.
-When consumers don’t find the product or type of product they want, they’re likely to move on to a different brand, causing your brand to miss out on a sales opportunity.
+When consumers don’t find the product or type of product they want, they’re likely to move on to a different brand.
+This causes your brand to miss out on a sales opportunity.

 - Customer Loyalty Losses.
 Every brand should be aware of how quickly consumers will change brand alliances if they have a negative product experience.
 Excess inventory means consumers have more products to choose from and if yours doesn’t rise to the top, they may move on.

 - Dead Stock.
-Inventory that remains unsold even after markdowns creates big problems for brands as storing that inventory can cost big money.
+Inventory that remains unsold even after markdowns creates big problems for brands.
+Storing that inventory can cost big money.

 Now, let’s take a look at some of the ways you can avoid these issues by integrating concept and product testing within your product development process.